menu

 Demographics

-The percentage of people in Fort Yates who are college-educated is somewhat higher than the average US community of 21.84%: 25.00% of adults in Fort Yates have at least a bachelor's degree.
+The education level of Fort Yates citizens is substantially higher than the typical US community, as 31.40% of adults in Fort Yates have at least a bachelor's degree.

-The per capita income in Fort Yates in 2022 was $23,319, which is low income relative to North Dakota and the nation.
-This equates to an annual income of $93,276 for a family of four.
+The per capita income in Fort Yates in 2022 was $27,854, which is low income relative to North Dakota, and lower middle income relative to the rest of the US.
+This equates to an annual income of $111,416 for a family of four.
 However, Fort Yates contains both very wealthy and poor people as well.

+Fort Yates is a somewhat ethnically-diverse city.
 The people who call Fort Yates home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Yates residents report their race to be Native American, followed by White.
-Important ancestries of people in Fort Yates include Irish, French, Scottish, German Russian, and German.
+Important ancestries of people in Fort Yates include Irish, French, Norwegian, German Russian, and Swedish.

 The most common language spoken in Fort Yates is English.
 Other important languages spoken here include Native American languages and African languages.